 Several variables determine the final lawn aeration and overseeding cost:

-CountBricks factors all of these in real time.
-Speak the lawn dimensions aloud on-site, and our AI engine instantly converts them into precise square footage, pulls current seed pricing, and applies your labor rate template.
+These factors are considered in real time.
+Speak the lawn dimensions aloud on-site, and AI engines instantly convert them into precise square footage, pull current seed pricing, and apply your labor rate template.

 These numbers include a single core-aeration pass and 3–5 lbs of overseed per 1,000 sq ft.
 Fertilizer, compost top-dressing, and multiple passes add 15-40 percent.